 - Leadership for strategic initiatives to foster and enhance research success at the U of S, including its academic units, research centers and institutes;

-- Advancing international research activity and impact, and providing oversight of the International Research and Partnerships Office;
+- Advancing international research activity and impact, and providing oversight of the International Office;

 - Defining and communicating priorities and outcomes for the health research portfolio, and building and promoting the health discovery agenda of the University through a variety of strategies and contacts;